gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 - completed all SharedPreferences variables (readnig_plan and reading_day)
 - showed full content of each item of ListView
-- finished adding some brief messagse for each reading plan.
+- finished adding some brief messages for each reading plan.
+- finished making textview clickable in Alarm for eaiser selection of checkmarks

 **Need to Complete (Partially Completed)**